allenhwkim/mce/README.md

 ## Design Principle

   1. Max Respect Standards
-    * custom element / shadow dom / template / html import
+    * Use custom element / shadow dom / template / html import
-    * Do not reinvent a wheel although with more codes, e,g. framework, scss, etc.

-  2. Minimal Javascript For Users
-    * Javascript is easy to brean and not forgivable.
+    * No Framework
+    * No Workaround (including Polyfills)

-  3. Themable By Beginner
+  2. Themable
     * By changing only a theme variables, user can change look and feel

 ## About Web Component